TYPO3-extensions/sphinx/Documentation/UsersManual/DocsTypo3Org/Index.rst

 	    - null

-This will register prefix ``restdoc`` and let us link to any chapter of the documentation of extension *reST Documentation Viewer*.
+This will register prefix ``restdoc`` and let us link to any chapter of the documentation of extension *Sphinx/reStructuredText Documentation Viewer*.
 For instance its ChangeLog with ``:ref:`ChangeLog for EXT:restdoc <restdoc:changelog>```.
 By convention, you should use the extension key as prefix for other manuals: